14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?

 Some places, like Fortress Exploration, had me wondering what Disney movie they’re supposed to be from.
 And don’t get me started on the Venetian Village.
 I mean, what's up with that?
 It's like wandering into a Renaissance fair by accident.

 DisneySea is like Disney, but not.
 It's a day well spent.
 The verdict?
-DisneySea might just top the charts as the best theme park on the planet, with food that'll have you forgetting every theme park meal you've ever had.
+DisneySea might just top the charts as the best theme park on the planet.

 And if you’re afraid you’re missing out on the real Disney magic, don’t be.
 Disney has a knack for turning employees into perpetually waving, smiling robots, and the sets are as magical as they can be, so you still get the whole experience just like you would in Disneyland.